Spain – Poland: Spanish deserve to win despite a modest performance

-For the visitors, there was a more experimental outlook to the selection, where the recently appointed manager had brought with him a host of Legia Warszaw players, and notably the entire back four consisted of players from Strejlau's former employer.
+For the visitors, there was a more experimental outlook to the selection, where the recently appointed manager had brought with him a host of Legia Warszaw players, and notably the entire back four consisted of players from Strejlau’s former employer.
 Poland had played twice under the new regime so far: a 1-1 home draw with the Soviet Union and a 3-0 home win against Greece.
 This was their first journey.
 There were no debutants among their starting eleven, but the central defensive pairing of libero Budka and man marker Kruszankin were with just three and two appearances respectively.
-Furthermore, the manager had put faith in Stal player Czachowski for a third successive time.
+Furthermore, the manager had put faith in Stal player Czachowski for a third successive time (although he had appeared as a first half substitute versus the Greeks).
 There were some big absentees, players whom Strejlau did not seem to rate as highly as the previous manager.
 Among them were defenders Wójcicki and Łukasik, midfielders Matysik, Prusik, Urban and Rudy (there was also no Tarasiewicz, though he would feature later, so he might have been injured for all we know), as well as forwards Dziekanowski and Furtok.
 The former of the two strikers would also appear in upcoming qualifiers, and so might have been another player out with injury.
 What was indeed evident, was that there were a lot of big names missing.
 On this evidence alone, the home side would have to be deemed as big favourites.

 Spain were historically superior to tonight’s opponents with four wins from five encounters.
 Their most recent meeting had occured three and a half years earlier, also with the Spaniards as hosts, and the outcome had been 3-0 in Cádiz.
 Three players remained from Spain’s starting eleven: Zubizarreta, Míchel and Butragueño, whereas the Polish had not a single player left from that particular clash.